i-love-flamingo/flamingo/framework/flamingo/ReadmeSession.md

-flamingo.session.redis.tls: true                                      # enable tls for connections flamingo.session.redis.clusterMode: false                             # for redis servers running in cluster mode flamingo.session.redis.timeout: 5s                                    # timeout for establishing the connection (as time.Duration string)
+flamingo.session.redis.tls: true                                      # enable tls for connections flamingo.session.redis.clusterMode: false                             # for redis servers running in cluster mode flamingo.session.redis.timeout: 5s                                    # timeout for establishing the connection (as time.Duration string) flamingo.session.redis.keyPrefix: "my-session-key-prefix:"            # optional: prefix to be used for session keys
 ```

 ##### custom